wp-plugins/store-locator-le/readme.txt

 * Put location search in your widget-enabled areas.
 * Direct users to the default map page, or show results right in the widget area.

+**Get It All** with a [Premier Subscription](http://www.charlestonsw.com/product/premier-subscription/)

+ This optional subscription service is a great way to support the plugin.
+ The subscription is not required and  your base plugin as well as any add-on packs will always remain fully functional.
+ The Premier Subscription gives subscribers access to Premier-Member-only sections of the site including a "always first" support forum where questions are answered within 1 business day and follow on direct email is provided for more complex questions or issues.
+ Premier Members also have access to the "everything offered" downloads page which includes all production plugins and add-on packs as well as early access to pre-release products.
+ Subscription pricing is locked in at the original price when signing up even as the plugin and add-on pack collection grows.

 **Create Your Own Add-On**

 If you are a plugin developer you will be interested in the new "Roll Your Own" program where you can create SLP based add-ons of your own.
+SLP version 4.2 makes it even easier with a series of base classes which handle a majority of the base plugin integration and interface elements.
 Create something great and list it on the CSA site!
 Revenue sharing offered for premium add-on packs.

 = Support =